+Performance

+Voice 8

+Opera/Chorale 2

+Recital 1

+Introduction to Voice Pedagogy 3

+Comparative Voice Pedagogy 3

+Voice Repertoire Management 2

+Techniques for the Singer-Actor 2

+Voice Pedagogy Practicum 1

+Literature

+3

+Musicology/Music Literature Elective 3

+Music Theory 3

+• 3

+34

-Performance MUSP 60110 MUSI 60100; 60040 MUSI 70971 Voice Opera/Chorale Recital 8 2 1 Pedagogy MUSI 50053 MUSI 50063 MUSI 60052 MUSI 60162 MUSI 60041 Introduction to Voice Pedagogy Comparative Voice Pedagogy Voice Repertoire Management Techniques for the Singer-Actor Voice Pedagogy Practicum 3 3 2 2 1 Musicology/Music I MUSI 60103 Literature Bibliography and Research Techniques Musicology/Music Literature Elective Music Theory 3 3 3 3 Total 34
+Opera/Chorale Recital Introduction to Voice Pedagogy Comparative Voice Pedagogy Voice Repertoire Management Techniques for the Singer-Actor Voice Pedagogy Practicum Literature Bibliography and Research Techniques Musicology/Music Literature Elective

-- The recital shall be no less than 60 minutes in length, not including intermission.
+\ The recital shall be no less than 60 minutes in length, not including intermission.
 Two copies of a good quality recording of the final recital must be submitted to the Graduate Studies Office before the student can be cleared for graduation.
-This is the student's responsibility. - Voice Pedagogy Practicum may be repeated for elective credit. - Chosen from graduate courses in music or related academic fields.
-Recommendations may be made on the basis of undergraduate transcript and placement examinations.
+This is the student's responsibility.